georgeflanagin/inprocess/README.md

 - Updated the slurm.conf file on spydur to reserve 2 cores per node to prevent my getting locked out of oversubscribed nodes.
 - qchem 6.1 is now working on sarah.
 Need student testing.
 - I have at least partially hacked the qchem license manager.

+## October 6
+- Talked to Saif about the AI Faculty committee and setting up a streamlit server for the OpenAI API.
+- Setup to begin the testing of application installs on the new and updated workstations in the Parish Lab.
+Collecting the examples and automating the testing would be a good project for Joao after his transfer.